turicas/covid19-br/README.en.md

 ## Clipping

-Wanna see which projects and news are using our data?
-[See the clipping](clipping.md).
+Do you want to check where people are using our data (projects and news)?
+[Check our clipping](clipping.md).

 ## Data Update on Brasil.IO